Skip to content

 Enable or Disable Extension in Safari on macOS

-If you find the culprit, you can use the Uninstall command button to remove the Safari extension.
+If you find the culprit, you can use the Uninstall command button to remove the extension.

-If none of the troubleshooting methods worked, and you cannot get your work done without proper images, switch to Safari alternatives for macOS.
+If none of the troubleshooting methods worked, and you need proper images, switch to Safari alternatives for macOS.

-Meanwhile, you can keep checking for updates on your system and, after a successful update, switch back to Safari if required.
+Meanwhile, you can keep checking for updates on your system and, after a successful update, switch back your default browser app to Safari if required.

 Bottom Line

-We cannot anticipate the exact reason for the image loading issue on the Safari browser.
-However, the above troubleshooting methods can rule out some of the most common problems that can inflict the rendering engine.
+We are still determining the exact reason for the image loading issue on the Safari browser.
+However, the above troubleshooting methods can rule out some of the most common problems affecting the rendering engine.

 If the issue is widespread, the Apple Developers will eventually release an update to fix it.
-You can report the issue from your end to get notified as soon as the issue is resolved.
-Else wait for the next update; until then, the alternatives are always handy.
+You can report the problem and get notified once it is resolved.
+Otherwise, wait for the next update; until then, the alternatives are always handy.

 Please share the article if you find it helpful: